North Circular Road: Early history

-Actual construction of The North Circular Road was mostly started as an unemployment relief scheme following the First World War.
-Various manufacturing industries, including furniture production, had moved away from the East End in the early 20th century and started to be based in areas on the fringes of outer London development.
-As well as a general bypass of Central London, it would connect the communities of Edmonton, Tottenham and Walthamstow, and allow former munitions factories to be reused for industrial purposes.
-Further west, industrial work increased around Wembley to cater for the 1924 British Empire Exhibition, while former military factories at Willesden, Hendon and Acton would also benefit from being connected by the North Circular Road.
+Construction of the North Circular Road started in 1921 as an unemployment relief scheme with the Government providing funding to local authorities.
+Fortuitously, various manufacturing industries, including furniture production, had moved away from the East End in the early 20th century and started to be based in areas on the fringes of outer London development.
+As well as a general bypass of Central London, it connected the communities of Edmonton, Tottenham and Walthamstow, the latter via the Lea Valley viaduct, which was built in 1926.
+Further west, industrial work increased around Wembley to cater for the 1924 British Empire Exhibition, while former military factories at Willesden, Hendon and Acton also benefited from being connected by the North Circular Road.
 The land used for the route was mostly cheap, which encouraged further works and factories to be built by the road.
-Purpose-built sections were designed to dual carriageway standards, including a 27 ft wide carriageway accompanied by 9 ft verges.
+The final section to open, in 1934, was that from Hanger Lane to Stonebridge Park, which required diversion of the Grand Union Canal, including an aqueduct over the new road.

-The original route ran from Chiswick to Southgate, and was open to traffic by the 1930s.
-Although it mostly ran on newly built road, a section east of Southgate used existing streets.
+Some sections of new road were built to dual carriageway standards, with a 27 ft wide carriageway accompanied by 9 ft verges.
+In 1937 the Highway Development Survey reported that of the 19 miles of the North Circular Road, 4 miles were dual-carriageway, 3 miles were single-carriageways of more than 30 feet width, while the remaining 12 miles were single-carriageways of 30 feet or less.
+Some of these were existing unimproved roads (e.g. Gunnersbury Avenue, Hanger Lane, Bowes Road); in other places the land acquired for the road was much wider (often 100 feet), but perceived demand had not justified building a wider road yet.
 By the end of the decade, the area surrounding the Park Royal estate had become the largest industrial estate in the south of England, and the London Passenger Transport Board was receiving regular complaints about the excess traffic levels.

 Due to laxer laws that allowed housing to be built on major roads, as London suburbs developed, residential properties were built on the North Circular Road.
-The original purpose-built road had been designed with no speed limit, as was typically the case in the 1920s, but by 1951 a 30 mph speed limit was enforced along the route.
+The original purpose-built road had been designed subject to the (widely-ignored) national speed limit of 20 mph.
+This was lifted in 1930, but by 1951 a 30 mph speed limit was enforced along the route.

-In 1946 the North Circular Road became a trunk road, funded from a national budget set by the Ministry of Transport (MOT) rather than a local one.
+In 1946 the North Circular Road became a trunk road, funded from a national budget set by the Ministry of Transport (MOT) rather than a series of local roads.